awsdocs/aws-step-functions-developer-guide/doc_source/task-timer-sample.md

 1. Choose **Create Sample Project**\.

    The **Create Project Resources** page is displayed, listing the resources that will be created\.
-For this sample project the resources include:
+For this sample project, the resources include:
    + A SendToSNS Lambda function
    + A TaskTimerTopic Amazon SNS topic
 **Note**